ComaszTyrulik/BasicCppSetup/README.md

 The `headers` command allows you to modify only headers.
 It also allows you to create new interfaces (pure virtual classes)

-The `source` commans allows you to modify only sources.
+The `source` command allows you to modify only sources.

 The `class` command allows you to modify both headers and sources.
 It also uses files templates defined in [here](https://github.com/ComaszTyrulik/BasicCppSetupScripts/tree/main/config) to create new classes.